absorensen/numbers_go_brrrr/m1_memory_hierarchies/s7_computational_graph_compilers.md

 </figure>

 As we can see from the benchmarks, if you have small enough matrices, it can at some point be more efficient to just use the CPU.
 But the graph running in a loop seems to be better overall.
-If you were a machine learning researcher, these graphs are sort of an overview of why you should use a system that formulates a computational graph, and why you should use optimization on that graph if it is available.
-The difference in performance you pay for.
-Either with your time or your budget.
+If you were programming machine learning, these graphs are sort of an overview of why you should use a system that formulates a computational graph, and why you should use optimization on that graph if it is available.
+The difference in performance is something you pay for.
+Either with your time or your compute budget.
 So if you use something like PyTorch, do be sure to optimize, and be sure to check whether the ```torch.compile()``` function works for your setup.
 Next up is the concurrency module where you will be introduced, very superficially, to a couple of different concepts in concurrency.
 Hopefully, this will help you to understand stuff like model distributed parallelism and data distributed parallelism.

 _________________